ArcherHeffern/casm/README.md

 <img width="912" alt="Screenshot 2024-11-05 at 9 44 58 PM" src="https://github.com/user-attachments/assets/9af2739d-0d0e-4927-95c5-ef48c93d5f55">

 ## Features
-- Drag and drop a file in
+- Easily upload assembly files using drag and drop
-- Single (S)tepping
-- (C)ontinuing
-- Jump to (E)nd
-- (R)eset Program
-- Somewhat descriptive error reporting
+- Aids in visualization via single step and continue.
+Or jump to the end if thats not for you.
-- Automatically detects changes to active assembly program, and reloads with new changes
+- Get fast feedback to program changes.
+Casm detects changes to your assembly source file and automatically reloads file
-- Smooth animations, UI, and UX
+- Find syntax errors quickly with descriptive error messages
+- Pleasing to the eyes with smooth animations
+- Easy to use.
+Power and simplicity don't have to be mutually exclusive

 ## Getting Started
 1. Install precompiled binaries from releases